masaishi/VidDiffusion/README.md

 # License

-VidDiffusionPipeline is licensed under the Apache License 2.0.
+VidDiffusion is licensed under the Apache License 2.0.

 # Citation

-If you use VidDiffusionPipeline in your project, please cite the following GitHub repository: https://github.com/masaishi/viddiffusion
+If you use VidDiffusion in your project, please cite the following GitHub repository: https://github.com/masaishi/viddiffusion

-## Contributing
+# Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue on the GitHub repository.